parap/todo/Readme.md

 - add weekly and monthly tasks;
 - allow to set tasks for particular date.

-- set Login/Logout button depend on if user is logged in.
-- on security exception redirect user to login page.

 - fix statistic:  ∞% ∞% ∞%  in final percentage for single completed item

 - create FlashService to indicate that login was successful or not.